BenjaminWilson13/BenjaminWilson13/README.md

 ### Hi there 👋

+Ben here, I'm a freshly graduated Software Engineer from App Academy.
+There, I studied Javascript, Python, react-redux, Node.js, Express.js, and a wide array of other popular technologies.

+Computers and software have been a lifelong interest of mine and I'm excited I'm finallaly getting the opportunity to persue my dream!

 I worked as a truck driver for about 8 years until I needed to make a change.
 I became a student at AppAcademy and learned more than I ever thought I could in such a short time period.

 My time as a truck driver taught me how to be a self motivator.
 No one looks over your shoulder in the cab of a truck so it's up to you to make sure you run on time and make the miles you need to make.